FlexyTools/Flexy.Docs/Flexy.Core/README.md

 **Key Strengths**
 ------------------
 - It is Open Source :)
-- It is Universal
 - Fast: pure struct based
 - ECS-Compatible: because it is struct
-- Extensible: load methods can be totally replaced
+- Customisable: load methods can be totally replaced
 - GDD Friendly: store asset references directly inside GameDesignData
 - Asset Loader can be totally replaced (Bundles, Addressables, Custom, ...)
 - Editor-Friendly: works seamlessly in the Editor without extra setup